Kenya: Doing business and staying in touch

-International calls can usually be made directly, but in some rural areas, international calls are diverted through the operator.
-Public telephones, operated by Telkom Kenya (www.telkom.co.ke), work with coins or with phone cards (which may be purchased from post offices or from international call services in major towns); coin-operated phone booths are painted red, card-operated booths are painted blue.
-Major hotels also offer an international phone service, but they usually charge up to 100% more.
+International calls can usually be made directly.
+Public telephones, operated by Telkom Kenya (www.telkom.co.ke), work with coins or with phone cards (which may be purchased from post offices or from international call services in major towns).
+Major hotels also offer an international phone service, but they usually charge more.
 In larger towns, private telecommunication centres offer international services.
 For local calls, it is useful to have plenty of small change available.

 Roaming agreements exist with international mobile phone companies.
-The main network providers are Airtel (www.africa.airtel.com), and Safaricom (www.safaricom.co.ke).
+Kenya has good mobile network coverage particularly in tourist destinations.
+The main network providers are Airtel (www.africa.airtel.com), Safaricom (www.safaricom.co.ke) and Telkom (www.telkom.co.ke).
 Local SIM cards and top-up cards are available to buy everywhere.
-Wide areas around Nairobi, Kisumu and Mombasa, as well as the whole coast region, the popular safari parks and the road between Nairobi and Mombasa, have good network coverage.
-Outside of these areas coverage is limited.
+Data is cheap and speed is decent.

 In Nairobi and Mombasa there is a comprehensive choice of international newspapers and magazines sold in bookshops, airports, hotels and at pavement kiosks.
 Day-old copies of UK and other European newspapers are available.